Gun control already ruled out, Tennessee GOP lawmakers hit impasse in session after school shooting

 After advancing a few bills this week, the Senate quickly adjourned Thursday without taking up any more proposals, promising to come back Monday.
 The announcement prompted booing and jeers from the crowd of gun control advocates watching in the galleries.

-Meanwhile, the House is continuing to churn through a full slate of other proposals, and the Senate has not promised to take any of those up.
+Meanwhile, the House is continuing to churn through a full slate of other proposals, and the Senate has not pledged to take any of those up.
+The standoff has added fuel to an already emotional and chaotic special legislative session, where pro gun-control advocates are asking the GOP-dominant Statehouse to consider tweaking the state’s relaxed gun laws.

+Instead, Republican legislative leaders have limited public access to the Capitol building and increased the presence of law enforcement.
+House Republicans attempted to ban the public from holding signs during floor and committee proceedings, but a Tennessee judge has since blocked that rule from being implemented.

 Senate Speaker Randy McNally told reporters Thursday that senators will consider any bills the House may amend but held off from promising to making a compromise with the other chamber.

 “We might be here for too long of a period of time,” McNally said.
-“We’re waiting to see what happens in the House,” McNally said.
+“We’re waiting to see what happens in the House.”

+Legislative officials have said it costs nearly $60,000 a day when lawmakers are in session, but that cost does not take into account the added cost of the state troopers that have lined the walls of the Capitol and legislative offices over the past week.

 Republican Tennessee Gov. Bill Lee called lawmakers back into session after the March shooting at The Covenant School in Nashville, where three children and three adults were killed.
 Lee had hoped to cobble together a coalition to pass his proposal to keep guns away from people who are judged to pose a threat to themselves or others, which he argued stopped well short of being a so-called red flag law.